 It's hard to conceptualize the Porsche 918 Spyder as a car at all.
-A few years ago, a vehicle with this engineering spec would have been like the Mars rover, or something scribbled on a balled-up napkin found in the pockets of the insane.
+A few years ago, a vehicle with this engineering spec would have been like the Mars rover, or a napkin scribble in the pocket of a science-fiction novelist.

 Think about this.
 The 918 gets from 0 to 125 quicker than it took a Porsche 944 to get to 60.
-It has a plug-in, hybrid-electric power puzzle that's taken 50 engineers half a decade to solve, maybe with some help from aliens.
+It has a plug-in, hybrid-electric power puzzle that's taken 50 engineers half a decade to solve.
 And the only production car quicker than the Porsche 918 Spyder around the Nürburgring — at 6 minutes 57 seconds — is a race car with turn signals pasted on.
 This car, if you haven't heard, is something very special.

-As we roll out on to the COTA tarmac in all-electric mode, there's a moment when the whirring of the motor indicates we've merged into Logan's Run.
-I'm enjoying the torque and a pleasant 1970s sci-fi reverie, but all that ends abruptly as the pedal passes the half-way mark.
+As we roll out on to the COTA tarmac in all-electric mode, there's a moment when the whirring of the motor suggests we've merged into Logan's Run.
+I'm enjoying the torque and a pleasant 1970s sci-fi reverie, but that ends abruptly as the accelerator reaches half-way to the floor.
 That's when a piercing roar erupts behind my head and I'm back in the present.
 "Oh, right," I say to Dr. Frank Walliser — development team leader behind the 918 — who's riding right seat, "It has one of those."

 Yes it does have one of those — a short-stroke, dry sump 4.6-liter direct-injection V8 related to the one that once powered the RS Spyder Le Mans prototype, producing 608 horsepower at 8600 rpm (the redline's at 9150).
 It also has two electric drive systems, a hybrid module bolted to the transmission producing 154 hp and an electric motor on the front axle, producing 127 hp.
 Both motors can decouple from the drivetrain, with the front motor clutching out at 146 mph to prevent the single-ratio gearing from overspeeding.
 It took thousands of development hours and years of testing and tuning to get those discrepant power sources to work together so well as a unit, the motors filling in torque as the V8 revs up to peak.